-- 1. An executive board member shall provide to the Division their names, primary mailing addresses, including primary electronic mailing address, and telephone numbers of the members of the executive board in accordance with NRS 116.625.
-The information required pursuant to this subsection must be kept confidential by the Division and may only be used by the Division for purposes of notifying a member of the executive board of any action or proceeding involving the association and to provide educational resources. - 2.
-The executive board or the community manager for the association shall: - (a) Indicate on a form prescribed by the Division any change in the contact information of a member of the executive board or change in community manager; and - (b) Submit the form to the Division within 30 days of any such change.
+and electronic mail addresses and telephone numbers of the members of the executive board in accordance with NRS 116.625.
+The information required pursuant to this subsection must be kept confidential by the Division and may only be used by the Division for purposes of notifying a member of the executive board of any action or proceeding involving the association [-] or providing Division resources.

+- 2. The executive board or the community manager for the association shall: - (a) Indicate on a form prescribed by the Division any change in the contact information of a member of the executive board [;] or any change in the community manager; and - (b) Submit the form to the Division within 30 days of any such change. - Sec.
+4. NAC 116.405 is hereby amended to read as follows:

-NAC 116.405 Executive board: Determination by Commission of whether members have performed their duties.
-(NRS 116.3103, 116.615) In determining whether a member of the executive board has performed his or her duties pursuant to NRS 116.3103, the Commission may consider whether the member of the executive board has:
+116.405 In determining whether a member of the executive board has performed his or her duties pursuant to NRS 116.3103, the Commission may consider whether the member of the executive board has:

 - 1. Acted outside the scope of the authority granted in the governing documents; - 2.
-Acted for reasons of self-interest, gain, prejudice or revenge; - 3.
-Committed an act or omission which amounts to incompetence, negligence or gross negligence, including but not limited to: - (a) Incurring excessive costs or liability for the association; - (b) Intentionally hindering a member of the executive board or the executive board's ability to conduct business; - (c) Continuing to perform an act which was previously included in a notice sent pursuant to NRS 116.31031; - (d) Acting unilaterally as an executive board member without obtaining a quorum pursuant to NRS 116.3109; - 4.
+Acted for reasons of self-interest, gain, prejudice or revenge;

+- 3. Committed an act or omission which amounts to [incompetence, negligence]: - (a) Incompetence; - (b) Negligence or gross negligence; - (c) Intentionally hindering the ability of the executive board or a member of the executive board to conduct business; or - (d) Acting without authority granted by the executive board to a member of the board; - 4.
 Except as otherwise required by law or court order, disclosed confidential information relating to a unit's owner, a member of the executive board or an officer, employee or authorized agent of the association unless the disclosure is consented to by the person to whom the information relates; - 5.
 Impeded or otherwise interfered with an investigation of the Division by: - (a) Failing to comply with a request by the Division to provide information or documents; - (b) Supplying false or misleading information to an investigator, auditor or any other officer or agent of the Division; or - (c) Concealing any facts or documents relating to the business of the association; - 6.
 Kept informed of laws, regulations and developments relating to common-interest communities; - 7.
 Cooperated with the Division in resolving complaints filed with the Division; and - 8.
-Caused the association to: - (a) Comply with all applicable federal, state and local laws and regulations and the governing documents of the association; - (b) Uniformly enforce the governing documents of the association;
+Caused the association to: - (a) Comply with all applicable federal, state and local laws and regulations and the governing documents of the association: - (b) Uniformly enforce the governing documents of the association;